-The fracas over the recent article on Good Indian Men is telling of the form of discourse in which style often trumps substance and the thrust of the argument is quickly buried (hopefully intentionally) in verbal and print duels on turn of phrase and literary device.
-Anything on gender relations is bound to get heated and devolve into one such and this well intentioned, if problematic, article provided ample grist for the mill.
-If ‘feral’ was hash-tagged it might have trended on Twitter and, ‘undead’ and ‘muscular’, would have been fighting for second place.
-The thrust of the argument here was the role played by family values in fostering the mental and emotional stability of individuals.
-Is this something new?
-No. Is it wrong?
-No; A good amount of research backs it.
-Was it an attempt to balance the endless recounting of the predator Indian male?
-Yes.
-Did it succeed?
-Yes and no. Was caste at the core of it?
-Or, patriarchy?
-Not to the unprejudiced eye.
+The fracas over the recent article on Good Indian Men is telling of the form of discourse that has become common in the MSM; wherein, style often trumps substance and the thrust of the argument is quickly buried (hopefully with considered intent) in verbal and print duels on turn of phrase and literary device.
+Anything on gender relations is bound to get heated and devolve into one such and this well-intentioned, if problematic, article provided ample grist for the mill.
+If ‘feral’ was hash-tagged it might have trended on Twitter with ‘undead’ and ‘muscular’ fighting for second place!

-Where it does not succeed is the unfortunate and erroneous attempt at conflation that is the last paragraph.
-A couple of sentences and the argument rapidly descends into the death-trap of causality.
-Along the way, family values was seamlessly immingled with gender values setting the stage for the backlash.
+Where the article falters, is the unfortunate and erroneous attempt at conflation that is the last paragraph.
+A couple of sentences and the argument rapidly descends into the death-trap of causality and along the way, family values were seamlessly immingled with gender values setting the stage for the backlash.
 It is indeed true that Indian men have a high degree of familial commitment and responsibility and are wonderfully supportive friends.
 It is also true that many of our achievements have had the able and steering support of men; both elders and peers.
-But, it is not the lack of these generally ubiquitous family values or that of ‘nestling in family and community’ that causes or contributes to the specter of violence against women.
-That happens within or without familial communities and the reasons why are (as is fondly said in Medicine), multifactorial.
+But it is not the lack of these generally ubiquitous family values or the absence of ‘nestling in family and community’ that causes or contributes to the specter of violence against women.
+Violence happens within or without familial communities and the reasons why (as Medicine is fond of saying), are multifactorial.

-The livewire of gender debate routinely sparks a stack of instantaneous reactions in which, moderation is the proverbial needle.
+Gender debate is a livewire that routinely sparks a stack of instantaneous reactions in which moderation is the proverbial needle.
+The argument sparked by this article was no less.
 The average response on Twitter and elsewhere was negative with repetitive reference to caste and patriarchy although there was nothing in the article to suggest either.
 A more considered response highlighted the unproved assumptions of class and sexual violence but articulated its criticism from the tough terrain of nurture/nature and interpretations of civilization.

 Debate on gender in India has other troubling aspects.
-A forced veiling of all things female in the pre-approved garb of patriarchy, domesticity and caste wins in exchange the legitimacy of the faith.
-But, the social order is not a Pleistocene fossil.
+The legitimacy of the feminist faith is won by a forced veiling of all things female in the pre-approved garb of patriarchy, domesticity and caste.
+But the social order is not a Pleistocene fossil.
 It is dynamic and is changing across every cultural spread.
-Yes, the pace of change does not match our desire and its influence is not uniform.
-Yet, it serves our collective interests to keep it going and nudge it along.
+It is true that the pace of change does not match our desire and its influence is not uniform.
+Yet, despite its slowness, it serves our collective interests to keep change going and nudge it along.
 Sweeping generalizations that do not fit many realities serve the opposite purpose of hardening stances.
 The road to reparation is faster traversed by nurturing cooperation; not by an ever-accusatory harangue.
-After all, if we believe that criminals can be reformed; we can easily give our good and decent men a fighting chance with our trust.
+After all, it should not be hard for upholders of liberal belief (who assert that even hardened criminals can be reformed) to give our good and decent men a fighting chance with our trust; should it?